 Historically, Bury was a mill town which centred on textile production and it was in fact the Brooksbottom Mill in Summerseat which launched Bury’s role in the cotton industry.
 Industry increased for the area when the town was connected to the national canal system by the Manchester Bolton and Bury Canal in the early nineteenth century.

-Central to the culture of Bury is its museums, of which visitors can find three within easy reach of the station; Bury Transport Museum, Fusilier Museum and Bury Art Museum.
+Central to the culture of Bury are its museums, and visitors can find three within easy reach of the station; Bury Transport Museum, Fusilier Museum and Bury Art Museum.
 Food also features prominently within the town and Bury Market is a must visit destination with its array of fresh produce and local delicacies, including the renowned Bury Black Pudding.

 Just around the corner from the station is The Met Theatre which hosts a wide array of productions and musical performances.
 Why not break up the day with some retail therapy?
 The Millgate Shopping Centre as well as modern shopping precinct, The Rock, offer a great choice of high street stores that cater for every taste and budget, including Primark, Topshop, Debenhams and Next.